 - Utilize ASA template for letters of agreement (LOAs).

-- Obtain appropriate signatures on LOAs prior to activity.
+- Obtain appropriate signatures on LOAs at least one week before the activity.

 - Collect monies or in-kind support.

-- Forward signed LOAs and copies of checks to the ASA.
+- Forward signed LOAs and copies of checks to the ASA at least one week before the activity.

 - Faculty management: